 How to Apply

-To apply for this award, you must be nominated by Drexel University.
-We hold an open campus competition for nomination beginning each Spring.
+To apply for this award, you must be endorsed by Drexel University.
+We hold an open campus competition for endorsement beginning each Spring.

 Fellowships Interest Form